Ulster Senior Hurling Championship

 The Ulster GAA Hurling Senior Championship, known simply as the Ulster Championship, was an annual inter-county hurling competition organised by the Ulster Council of the Gaelic Athletic Association (GAA).
 It was the highest inter-county hurling competition in the province of Ulster, and was contested every year between the 1901 championship and the 2017 Championship.
-As of 2023 there has been no attempt to revive the competition.
+As of 2023 there had been no attempt to revive the competition.

 The final, usually held in July, served as the culmination of a series of games played during June, and the results determined which team received the Liam Harvey Cup.
 The championship was played on a straight knockout basis whereby once a team loses they are eliminated from the championship.

 In 2016, a two-tier format began with four teams competing in the Ulster Senior Hurling Championship, and four in the Ulster Senior Hurling Shield.

-The title has been won at least once by five Ulster counties, all of which have won the title more than once.
+The title has been won by five Ulster counties, all of which have won the title more than once.
 The all-time record-holders are Antrim who have won the competition 57 times.
-Antrim are also the current champions.
+Antrim are also the title holders, defeating Armagh by 5–22 to 1–12 in the 2017 final.

+History

 Standing of the Ulster Championship

 While the Munster Hurling Championship and the Leinster Hurling Championship are generally held in very high regard, and have produced the vast majority of recent All-Ireland Hurling Champions, the Ulster Championship has not been regarded historically as of a similar standard, and the Ulster champions have entered the All-Ireland Hurling Championship at an earlier round than the Munster and Leinster champions.

 This is due to a number of factors, one of which is the dominance of Gaelic football in eight of the nine counties of Ulster.
 An Ulster team has never won the All-Ireland Senior Hurling Championship, although Antrim were finalists in 1943 and 1989.
 Antrim have dominated the Ulster Championship throughout its existence, winning the title 57 times to date.

 While below the standard of Leinster and Munster hurling, the Ulster championship has been generally more competitive than the now discontinued Connacht Senior Hurling Championship.
 However, Galway, by far the strongest team in Connacht, have historically performed much better than any Ulster team, with several All-Ireland titles, and generally recognised as one of the major powers in the sport.